 In 1993, the Michigan Supreme Court ruled in Clonlara’s favor, acknowledging that state education officials could not enforce public school policies against parents educating at home as if those policies were law.
 This precedent-setting victory would prove instrumental in making homeschooling a legal and acceptable educational option for families across the United States.

-Today, Clonlara continues to expand, serving students in more than 60 countries and providing support in multiple languages: English, French, German, Hungarian, Portuguese, and Spanish.
+Today, Clonlara continues to expand, serving students in more than 70 countries and providing support in multiple languages: English, French, German, Greek, Hungarian, Portuguese, Spanish, and Turkish.

 More than 50 years ago we planted a tree.
 The seeds were curiosity, freedom, respect, and empowerment.
 As the tree grew, its roots and trunk became stronger, and its branches extended as if they wanted to embrace the sky.
 Its leaves and fruits became our impact on more than 50 years of learning.